j13343sh/cognitive-infrastructure-en/ai-operations-theory/README.md

 ![AI Operations Theory Operational Cycle Model](figures/AI-Operations-Framework.png)

+**AI is a powerful tool.**

+Powerful tools offer great potential.

+At the same time, realizing that potential requires sound judgment, verification, and accountability.

+AI Operations Theory is a repository that explores operational methods through which humans and AI can sustain an ongoing dialogue with Reality.

 ## Overview

 AI Operations Theory is a research framework that studies how cognitive activities can be operated, maintained, and inherited through collaboration between humans and AI.